txt/se23/docs/process2.md

 - When small incremental change gets harder and harder since the overall architecture is now a mess.
+- The project lost direction or is falling behind schedule.
+- Constant iteration and re-alignment of the project is stretching budgets and timelines

 ## Notes from recent meetings with industry